 The Signal de Botrange on the High Fens plateau in far-east Belgium is the highest point at 694m, shorter than the world’s tallest building in Dubai, the Burj Khalifa at 828m.
 Belgium along with the Netherlands and Luxembourg are historically known as the Low Countries.

 Belgium was the world’s second country to legalize same-sex marriage

 Belgium introduced same-sex marriage in 2003, after the Netherlands.
 Euthanasia was also legalized in 2002.

 The Law Courts of Brussels is the world’s largest court of justice

 With a construction area of some 26,000sqm, it is bigger than St Peter’s Basilica in Rome by 5,000sqm.
 On the topic of construction, the façade of Brussels’ Royal Palace is 50 percent longer than Buckingham Palace.

-Belgians are accredited to inventing the Body Mass Index (BMI), the saxaphone and plastic
+Belgians are accredited to inventing the Body Mass Index (BMI), the saxophone, and plastic

-Among a number of other world-changing inventions, such as co-designing the World Wide Web, Imodium, inline skates and a safe contraceptive pill.
-Read about the top inventions you didn’t know were Belgian.
+Among a number of other world-changing inventions, such as co-designing the World Wide Web, Imodium, inline skates, and a safe contraceptive pill.
+Read about all the inventions you didn’t know were Belgian.

 Belgians pay among the highest tax rates in Europe

 Which amount to some 57.8 percent for the highest earners, according to the CGI report, which ranked Belgium’s tax rates as fourth highest in Europe after France (66.6 percent), Italy and Spain, while OECD ranks Belgium third highest for tax rates out of its 34 members.
 Belgium’s tax revenue is among the highest in Europe representing around 48 percent of the country’s GDP.

 Europe’s first skyscraper was built in Belgium